What diabetes can do

 Here are a few other ways to keep your hair lush and full, and compensate for diabetes hair loss.

-Your dermatologist may prescribe a drug like minoxidil (Rogaine), which you rub onto your scalp and other areas where there is hair loss.
+Your dermatologist may prescribe a topical drug like minoxidil (Rogaine), which you rub onto your scalp and other areas where there is hair loss.
 Men can also take a pill called finasteride (Propecia) to regrow hair.
-Finasteride has not been approved for women to use.
+Finasteride hasn’t been approved for women to use.
 If alopecia is causing your hair loss, your doctor may prescribe steroid medicines to reduce inflammation.

 Losing your hair can be scary, but you have options.
 To better manage your blood sugar, engage in daily exercise.
 This is a great way to bring down blood sugar and encourage oxygen delivery to your body’s extremities and even your scalp!
 Speak with your doctor to learn more about what you can do to manage your hair loss.